kuberhealthy/kuberhealthy/cmd/stringChecker/README.md

 ## stringChecker

-The stringChecker parses through the content body from a specified URL searching for a specified string.
-This check reports a success upon receiving a bool value indicating if the string existed and reported to Kuberhealthy servers.
+The `stringChecker` check searches through the content body of a chosen URL and determines if a specified string is present.
+If the request suceeds and the string is present, the check reports a pass.
+Otherwise, the check reports failure.  `stringChecker` will follow header redirects and uses the standard [http.Client](https://golang.org/pkg/net/http/) behavior by default.

-You can specify the URL to check with the `TARGET_URL` environment variable in the `.yaml` file.
+you can specify the URL to check with the `TARGET_URL` environment variable in the `.yaml` file.

-You can specify the string to check with the `TARGET_STRING` environment variable in the `.yaml` file.
+You can specify the string to look for with the `TARGET_STRING` environment variable in the `.yaml` file.

 #### Example stringChecker Spec
 ```yaml